M-Downey/learn_notes/README.md

 # git_learn
-This repo is set to record notes about git
+This repo is set to record notes of learning